chrisortiz-code/Frills/README.md

 # NoFrills Data Cleanser

+**NoFrills Data Cleanser** is an inventory filtering and cleansing tool designed for dailt usage by the store owner.
+Each day, upon input of the inventory file of their departments, the application provides the owner with plenty of insightful features.
+The problem was borught to me by the owner of the NoFrills I've worked at for over 3 years now, Joe Girard.
+He originally worked through the cleansing using excel functions, copy, and paste.

+Joe knew what to look for in terms of edge cases for the input data, output data, and the significance behind it all, so my job, as the programmer was to he figure out how to get there, this time **automatically**.
+The product we have arrived at has been in use for over a month now, he expressed to me his gratitude,  telling me  "Thank you, I don't have to do a computer's job anymore".
+Since then, the product has been outsourced to X new owners.

-**NoFrills Data Cleanser** is an inventory filtering and cleansing tool designed for small and non-comprehensive store owners.
-The tool features a simple interface for identifying low and zero inventory quantities and streamlining inventory updates using automated input.
+The tool features a simple interface for identifying low and zero inventory quantities between all of a store's departments, and streamlining inventory updates back into the internal system using mouse and keyboard control.

 ---